 Publishing with the Center for Western Studies

-The Center for Western Studies (CWS), a regional studies program of Augustana College, publishes books of enduring worth about the Northern Plains.
+The Center for Western Studies (CWS), a regional studies program of Augustana University, publishes books of enduring worth about the Northern Plains.
 Book publishing is one of our educational programs.
 We prefer to publish by commission or by referral.
 For example, we might commission an author to write a book on a topic of particular interest to us, as in the case of A New South Dakota History, or we might be commissioned by an organization, such as the South Dakota Farmers Union, for whom we published The Family Farmers’ Advocate: The South Dakota Farmers Union, 1914-2000.

 Another avenue available to authors is to have their manuscript referred to us by an acknowledged authority in the field, as was done with Memory Songs and The Bull Rider’s Advice.
 In this case, the author asks the specialist to read the manuscript and contact us on the author’s behalf, recommending that we consider the work and providing reasons for the referral.